rrhinox/k8s-cka-prep-utils/README.md

 [ChangePackageRepo](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/change-package-repository/#before-you-begin)

-> ⚠️ **For kubeadm,kubelet and kubectl installation Note:** The legacy package repositories (apt.kubernetes.io and yum.kubernetes.io) have been deprecated and frozen starting from September 13, 2023. ***Using the new package repositories hosted at pkgs.k8s.io is strongly recommended*** and required in order to install Kubernetes versions released after September 13, 2023.
-The deprecated legacy repositories, and their contents, might be removed at any time in the future and without a further notice period.
-The new package repositories provide downloads for Kubernetes versions starting with v1.24.0.
+> ⚠️ **For kubeadm,kubelet and kubectl installation Note:** The legacy Linux package repositories (**apt.kubernetes.io and yum.kubernetes.io AKA packages.cloud.google.com**)
+have been frozen starting from September 13, 2023 and are going away in January 2024, users must migrate.
+Please read our announcement [for more details.](https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/) Using the new package repositories hosted at **pkgs.k8s.io** is strongly recommended

 ## 🧪 Lab Prerequisites
 The lab requires the installation and use of the following tools